upfrontjs/framework/docs/CONTRIBUTING.md

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
 Look at the links below if you're not sure how to open a PR.

+## Which branch

+**All** bug fixes should be sent to the latest stable branch.
+Bug fixes should never be sent to the master branch unless they fix features that exist only in the upcoming release.

+**Minor** features that are fully backward compatible with the current release may be sent to the latest stable branch.

+**Major** new features should always be sent to the main branch, which contains the upcoming release.

 ## Submitting a pull request

-1. [Fork][fork] and clone the repository.
+1. Fork and clone the repository.
-2. Configure and install the dependencies: `npm install`.
-3. Make sure the tests pass on your machine: `npm run test`.
+2. Run the provided setup script `sh ./scripts/setup.sh`.
-4. Create a new branch: `git checkout -b my-branch-name`.
+5. Create a new branch: `git checkout -b my-branch-name`.
-5. Make your change, add tests, and make sure the tests still pass.
+6. Make your change, add tests, and make sure the tests still pass.
-6. Push to your fork and [submit a pull request][pr].
+7. Push to your fork and submit a pull request to the [relevant brnach](#which-branch).
-7. Pat your self on the back and wait for your pull request to be reviewed and merged.
+8. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: